microsoft/prose/README.md

 The Program Synthesis using Examples (PROSE) SDK includes a set of technologies for the automatic generation of programs from input-output examples.
 This repo includes samples and sample data for the Microsoft PROSE SDK.

-The samples are split into two categories:
+The samples are split into three categories:

-* Program synthesis samples in [ProseSamples.sln](ProseSamples.sln)
-* Data wrangling samples in [WranglingSamples.sln](WranglingSamples.sln)
+* Data wrangling samples in [WranglingSamples.sln](WranglingSamples.sln).
+This sample shows how to use the PROSE Data Wrangling API.
+* Program synthesis samples in [ProseSamples.sln](ProseSamples.sln).
+This sample shows how to instantiate the framework to build a synthesizer for a new DSL.
+* PROSE DSL authoring Tutorial in [DslAuthoringTutorial](DslAuthoringTutorial).
+This sample demonstrates in a step-by-step manner how to instantiate the framework to build a synthesized for a new DSL.
+It is mainly used during PROSE workshops.

 Find guides for these sample projects here: [https://microsoft.github.io/prose/](https://microsoft.github.io/prose/)